SteveT3ch/100-days-of-code/log.md

 There are some cool things I learned with static fields and methods, as well as toString().
 I realize that I spent way too much time overlearning with repetitive coding challenges.
 I would be better served to go a bit deeper in and spend more time on the more challenging coding challenges rather than doing hundreds of rudimentary ones.

+### Day 57: October 17, 2018 - Wednesday

+**Today's Progress**:

+Read Chapter 8 of the Java textbook.

+**Thoughts**:

+The book taught me to consider potential security flaws when writing code.
+For example, calling the value of a field will reveal the memory address of the instance field, which can be accessed by code outside of the aggregator object.
+Making deep copies (or new copies using the value as a parameter) will prevent unwanted access to private fields.
+It also covered enumerated datatypes.
+It is really cool how I can set instances of a class as a datatype, but I still don't fully grasp the purpose and practice application of them.
+Finally, it went through the ```this``` keyword.
+I came across it quite a bit in Javascript code but this is the first time I've seen it in Java.
+I learned today that it can help avoid shadowing of parameters by instance fields.